-Name:
+Name : :

-- I have received and read a copy of the Silver Lake Staff & Volunteer Handbook. - I have had an opportunity to review the handbook with a member of the year-round staff and to ask questions.
+I acknowledge that I have received, read, and understand the Silver Lake Staff & Volunteer Handbook.
+I have had an opportunity to review the handbook with a member of the year-round staff and to ask questions.

+Signa ture

+Data